 Nothing in the world beats a perfect roast chicken, so that would be a great entrée here.
 We serve this with cracklin’ chicken — the crispiest skin ever! — but grilled salmon would be lovely too!

-If you make Roasted Fennel, please let me know by leaving a review and rating below!
+If you make this Roasted Fennel recipe, please let us know by leaving a review and rating below!

 For other quick weeknight favorites, check out the following recipes: